The Best Receivers for Turntables

 Key Features

-• Powerful Audio Performance: Delivers 100W per channel for immersive sound quality.
+• Powerful Output: Delivers 100W per channel for robust and dynamic sound.

-• Flexible Connectivity: Equipped with 6 HDMI inputs for easy connection of multiple devices.
+• Multiple HDMI Inputs: Equipped with 6 HDMI inputs for versatile connectivity options.

-• Multi-Room Audio: Integrated HEOS technology allows for seamless multi-room streaming.
+• Wireless Streaming: Supports Wi-Fi, Bluetooth, and HEOS technology for seamless multi-room audio.

 Summary